Dehydrating Apples: Six Fun Projects for Apple Lovers

 Truly amazing… Cinnamon Spice Apples baked and dehydrated.
 A delicious trail dessert served hot, or try it at home a la Mode with ice cream.

-Dehydrating Apples Cooked on Stovetop
+Dehydrating Cooked Apples

 Apples cooked on the stove, alone or in combination with apricots, creates extra juice and sweetness.
 Perfect with Backpacker Pancakes.